ace26597/UltronSolar/src/content/blog/rooftop_solar_in_dhule.md

 Dhule’s location and climate tick almost every box for rooftop solar:

-- **Plenty of sunshine:** Maharashtra typically gets 250–300 sunny days per year with average solar radiation of 4–6 kWh/m²/day.:contentReference[oaicite:2]{index=2} Dhule is on the stronger side of that range.
+- **Plenty of sunshine:** Maharashtra typically gets 250–300 sunny days per year with average solar radiation of 4–6 kWh/m²/day.
+Dhule is on the stronger side of that range.
 - **Hot summers, strong sun:** Long, bright summers mean more units generated per kW of solar installed.
-- **High grid tariffs:** Residential tariffs for 101–300 units per month in Maharashtra are now in the ₹12–13 per unit range for many consumers, with additional charges like FAC on top.:contentReference[oaicite:3]{index=3}
+- **High grid tariffs:** Residential tariffs for 101–300 units per month in Maharashtra are now in the ₹12–13 per unit range for many consumers, with additional charges like FAC on top.
 - **Rising fuel adjustment and surcharges:** Even if base tariffs are reduced slightly, periodic hikes in fuel adjustment charges keep pushing bills up.
-- **Government push for rooftop solar:** The central PM Surya Ghar: Muft Bijli Yojana offers significant subsidies (up to ₹78,000) for residential rooftop solar systems up to 3 kW.:contentReference[oaicite:4]{index=4}
+- **Government push for rooftop solar:** The central PM Surya Ghar: Muft Bijli Yojana offers significant subsidies (up to ₹78,000) for residential rooftop solar systems up to 3 kW.

 In Dhule, a properly designed 3kW solar system can easily offset a big chunk of your monthly consumption, especially if your family uses 250–350 units per month.